statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .2. subject to a thorough examination and operational test during the annual surveys required by regulations I/7 and I/8 by properly trained personnel familiar with the system; and

 .3. operationally tested under a load of 1.1 times the total mass of the liferaft when loaded with its full complement of persons and equipment whenever the automatic release hook is overhauled.
-Such over-hauling and test shall be carried out at least once every five years.<sup> 3) Refer to the Recommendation on testing of life-saving appliances, as adopted by the Organization by resolution A.689(17).
-For life-saving appliances installed on board on or after 1 July 1999, refer to the Revised Recommendations on testing of life-saving appliances, as adopted by the Maritime Safety Committee of the Organization by resolution MSC.81(70). </sup>
+Such over-hauling and test shall be carried out at least once every five years.

 ###SECTION  II